 - You may need to adjust your frequency for using any products or methods as not everyone can incorporate skin-brightening techniques or ingredients for daily use.

-Skin-loving ingredients to know.
+Skin-loving ingredients to know

 There are a lot of options when it comes to skin care, so if you're feeling a bit overwhelmed, we get it!
-The next time you head to your favorite beauty counter, Cassandra Bankson, a skin care expert and medical aesthetician, advises consumers on the following natural topical ingredients (known as tyrosinase inhibitors) that can control hyperpigmentation and discoloration.

 - Vitamin C: A famous skin care ingredient, vitamin C works to control hyperpigmentation and discoloration.
 It's also great for collagen production.